tensorflow/tensorflow/tensorflow/contrib/avro/README.md

 The code examples reside in the folder avro/python/examples
 To run these code examples the requirements are:
-* You need a python with TensorFlow installed.
-A clean way is to use a virtual environment python.
-For more information on how to setup TensorFlow, see https://www.tensorflow.org/install/install_linux.
-* If your platform is different from linux you need to compile the shared libraries for avroc and place it under avro/third_party/avro_c/lib.
-You may also have to modify how this shared library is passed around and linked to in BUILD files.

 * You need to install the package 'avro >= 1.7.7' in your python virtual environment that also has tensorflow installed.

 ## Running the test cases